nathanpeck/awesome-ecs/README.md

    - [Deploying Distributed Stateful Applications on ECS - Akka Cluster as an example](https://medium.com/@ukayani/deploying-clustered-akka-applications-on-amazon-ecs-fbcca762a44c)
    - [Migration of our video encoder to AWS](https://medium.com/@fabricebaumann/migration-of-our-video-encoder-to-aws-e5c3ad61e8d3) - How and why Pornhub moved massive amounts of video encoding from Mesos to an autoscaling ECS cluster on AWS
    - [Realtor](https://www.realtor.com/) - [A Better ECS](https://techblog.realtor.com/a-better-ecs/)
-   - [Building Blocks of Amazon ECS](https://medium.com/containers-on-aws/building-blocks-of-amazon-ecs-db7fdfeeaa6f) - Learn about the basic building blocks of ECS and how they fit together to fully understand how it works and how you can use it!